vegaprotocol/specs/protocol/0057-reward-functions.md

-## Market Creation
+## Market Creation (for 🤠)

 ### M.1 Get a market proposal accepted (for 🤠)

-Principle: anyone who's market proposal gets accepted is eligible for reward.
+Principle: anyone who's market proposal gets accepted and the market meets criteria is eligible for reward.

-Scope: This reward can be scoped Vega wide or to a specific asset.
+Scope: A specific asset.

-Calculation: From the start of the payout period collect all parties that proposed a market that's enacted during the period.
-Their scaling factor is `1` divided by the total number of markets enacted in that period.
+Parameters:

-### M.2 Get a market proposal accepted and grow volume (for 🤠)
+- `market_size` a monetary value to be compared against the total `value for fee purposes` traded on the market since enactment.

-Principle: anyone who's market proposal gets accepted is eligible for reward.
+- `size_eval_period`  a time period added on top of market enactment time for when the the evaluation is made.

-Scope: This reward can be scoped Vega wide or to a specific asset.
+Calculation: From the start of the payout period collect all parties that proposed a market that's enacted during the period and are eligible according to the criteria: at `enactment time + size_eval_period` we have total `value for fee purposes` traded on the market >= to `market_size`.
+If either `market_size` or `size_eval_period` are set to `0` then any market that's enacted is eligible.

-Calculation: From the start of the payout period collect all parties that proposed a market that's enacted during the period.
-Their scaling factor is `1` divided by the total number of markets enacted in that period.
+The party's scaling factor is `1` divided by the total number of markets meeting the criteria in that period.

 ## Staking and delegation (required for 💧)